mert10unal/K-t-phane/README.md

 and Book.Id=Episode.BookId
 and WorkerName = 'Efe'

---İsmi efe olan workerların libraryFloor u select FloorType from Worker,Section,LibraryFloor where Worker.Id=Section.WorkerId and Section.FloorId = LibraryFloor.Id
+--LibraryFloor of workers named efe select FloorType from Worker,Section,LibraryFloor where Worker.Id=Section.WorkerId and Section.FloorId = LibraryFloor.Id
 and Nickname = 'Economy'

---Epsiodu ‘x’ olan (x farazi bişe) epsiode un worker name i ve wage i select WorkerName,Salary from Episode,Book,BookSection,Section,Worker where Worker.Id=Section.WorkerId and Section.Id = BookSection.SectionId
+--The worker name and sary of the episode with episode name 'x' select WorkerName,Salary from Episode,Book,BookSection,Section,Worker where Worker.Id=Section.WorkerId and Section.Id = BookSection.SectionId